Skip to content

 National Disability Insurance Scheme

-As of 30 June 2019, a total of 16,417 Indigenous Australians were participating in the NDIS—6% of all active participants.
-The most common primary disabilities for Indigenous participants were an intellectual disability (30%) and autism (28%).
-For non-Indigenous participants, these were also the two most common primary disabilities—27% and 31%, respectively.
+More detailed data on Indigenous NDIS participants are available for the period ending 30 June 2019 (National disability Insurance Agency 2019).
+As at 30 June 2019, the most common primary disabilities for Indigenous participants were intellectual disability (30%) and autism (28%).
+For non-Indigenous participants, these were also the two most common primary disabilities–27% and 31%, respectively.

 The majority of Indigenous NDIS participants were aged under 25 (65%), compared with 54% of non-Indigenous participants.

-Indigenous participants were less likely to be living in Major cities than non-Indigenous participants (43% compared with 68%, respectively) and more likely than non-Indigenous participants to live in Remote and Very remote areas (11% compared with 1%, respectively).
+Indigenous participants were less likely to be living in Major cities than non-Indigenous participants (43% compared with 68%, respectively), and more likely than non-Indigenous participants to live in Remote and very remote areas (11% compared with 1%, respectively).

 Supported Independent Living arrangements (help with and/or supervision of daily tasks) were included in the plans of 6% of Indigenous participants aged under 25 and 15% of those aged 25 and over, similar to the proportions for non-Indigenous Australians (7% and 15%, respectively).